mafaldacf/Traffic-Analysis/README.md

 Question: Why can't you see the credentials of SSH when using tcpdump or wireshark?

-Sugestion: Look in Wireshark -> Follow -> TCP Stream (on a packet from the Telnet connection) to look at the traffic with a nicer presentation.
+Sugestion: Look in Wireshark -> Analyze -> Follow -> TCP Stream (on a packet from the Telnet connection) to look at the traffic with a nicer presentation.

 ### 1.3.
 Nmap